Skip to content

 Day 7: Durmitor, Black Lake and the return

 Spend the last full day around Durmitor National Park.
 The easiest first stop is Black Lake (Crno jezero), close to Žabljak, with a lake loop that works for most travellers in fair weather.
-If you have more time and the roads are open, add Tara Canyon viewpoints or a scenic drive through the high country.
+If you’ve more time and the roads are open, add Tara Canyon viewpoints or a scenic drive through the high country.
 The Durmitor guide explains the park options.

 For departure, Podgorica is the simpler airport from the north.
 Tivat is possible, but it means a longer return across the country and the coast.
-If your flight is early, do not sleep in Žabljak on the final night; drive down the previous afternoon and spend the last night near Podgorica or the airport.
+If your flight is early, don’t sleep in Žabljak on the final night; drive down the previous afternoon and spend the last night near Podgorica or the airport.

 Hotels, car rental and daily budget